Capten05ast/Capten05ast/README.md

 ### 📜 Research Publication

 **Systematic Irrigation Using Sensor Technology**
-📄 *Published in iManager Journals*
+Published in *iManager Journals*
-💡 Embedded C, Arduino IDE, NodeMCU, IoT & Web-Based Control
+📌 Focused on IoT using Arduino, NodeMCU, and web-based controls

 ---